OutpostUniverse/OPHD/README.md

 A: This is a result of some budget GPU drivers attempting and failing to accommodate for texture resolutions that are not a power of two (e.g., 16x16, 32x32, 128x128, etc.).
 There really isn't a way to fix this as generally these issues show up on budget laptops and mobile devices with integrated Intel GPU's.

 This is something that will improve over time -- the game is still under heavy development and a lot changes under the hood.
 While we've made considerable effort to align all visuals to power of two textures, it's likely we're going to miss some here and there.
 We're working on it though it would be helpful if you could point it out for us on the discussion boards.

+**Q: Robots I'm building in the factory never become available.
+Why?**

+A: In order to use the robots that your factory builds, you'll need both a Robot Command Center and a Warehouse with enough space to store the robot.

+When robots are produced by a Factory, they are first moved to a Warehouse.
+On the next turn, they are assigned to a Robot Command Center.
+Without the Warehouse the Robot will sit, finished, on the Factory assembly line with nowhere to go.

+After they're moved to a Warehouse, you'll need to have a Robot Command Center with available slots.
+When you first start the game, you're given 3 slots for robots (this is for the initial three robots though after you place your miner you can build another robot type to fill the now vacant slot).
+Each Robot Command Center can handle 10 robots.

+**Q: There are mines that are distant from my colony that I can't place robots on.
+Why?**

+A: All robots and structures must be placed within the communications range of the Command Center or a Communications Tower.
+These are denoted on your minimap as a light blue circle.

+You can extend your communications range by building Communications Towers on the edges of your comm range.

+**Q: I've built Comm.
+Towers far away from my colony but I can't place structures, only robots.
+Why?**

+A: Structures must be built within the comm range of a Command Center.
+This is the large comm circle on your minimap.

 **Q: I have a question that's not answered here.
 How can I get help?**